ashishume/fastapi-learning/PROJECT_SUMMARY.md

 1. **No Circuit Breaker** - Service failures not isolated
 2. **No Message Queue** - Only synchronous communication (WebSocket available in Food Service)
 3. **Limited Caching** - Redis used for rate limiting, not general caching
-4. **Partial Rate Limiting** - Only implemented in Food Service and Product Service
+4. **Partial Rate Limiting** - Implemented in Food Service with configurable headers middleware
 5. **Basic Logging** - No centralized log aggregation
 6. **No Monitoring** - No metrics collection
 7. **No Service Mesh** - Manual service discovery
 8. **No API Gateway** - Direct service access
-9. **Inventory Service** - No Alembic migrations set up
-10. **Some Services Commented** - Product, Inventory, Food services commented in docker-compose
+9. **Some Services Commented** - Food Service and Client commented in docker-compose

 ### Roadmap